 The info.plist file contains the configuration of our application like Main.Storyboard file base name, Launch screen interface file and etc.

 The typical life cycle of iOS application starts with @UIApplicationMain when we run the app first its object will create and initialized.
 Once the object is created and initialized then the AppDelegate.Swift is turn on and the UIApplication object will pointed to AppDelegate.Swift file.
 The @UIApplicationMain file reads the info.plist file and check the configuration of your application including the name of Launch Screen and Main.Storyboard file.
-This overall process is done in background.
+This overall process is done in the background.

 Suppose if we describe any image in Launch Screen then first that image will be loaded in our transparent UIWindow while loading the application like as shown below